ORNL-CEES/Cap/README.md

 deal.II version 8.3 compiled with C++11 support.
 The development sources can be found [here](https://github.com/dealii/dealii).

-boost version at least 1.49.0.
-Boost Unit Test Framework (UTF) is required only for building all the unit tests.
+boost version at least 1.59.0.
+Boost Unit Test Framework (UTF) is required only for building all the unit tests and Boost Python is optional for using the Python wrappers for energy storage devices.

 CONFIGURE, BUILD, INSTALL
 -------------------------